njenn001/seeds/C/examples/listing/README.md

     - Program Structure
     - Documentation
     - Naming Conventions
     - Functions
-    - Scoping
     - Variables
+    - Conditions
     - Looping
     - Input / Output
     - Execution

 ## Usage

-From within the src directory, run the following command:
+From within the src directory, compile the code into it's executable form and run one of the following scripts to execute the code (machine dependent):
 ```
-main.bat
+./main
+.\main.exe
 ```

 ## Acknowledgements